RobDHess/Steerable-E3-GNN/index.md

 * **Steerable feature vectors**, which are equivariant with respect to the transformation group of rotations and reflections.
 * The **Clebsch-Gordan tensor product**, the workhorse of our method, analogous to the linear transform in standard MLPs.
-* Including **relative positions** into the Clebsch-Gordan tensor product to build a more powerful message passing scheme.
+* Including **physical and geometric cues** into the Clebsch-Gordan tensor product to build a more powerful message and node update layers.

 We'll go over these one by one and try to give an intuitive explanation.